zsmith3/Music-of-Minecraft-Chrome-Extension/README.md

-# Chrome-Music-Extension-Minecraft
+# Music of Minecraft Chrome Extension

 A Chrome extension which plays Minecraft's music in the background while you browse.
-It's not finished yet, but it will eventually play the music randomly, to mimic the game.

 ## Acknowledgements